SlybootsStudio/iqrpg.guide/main.md

 ### Author Disclosure

 Advice on this site is given by Tempest, unless otherwise stated.
-Tempest is a casual player with over four years experience.
+Tempest is a casual player with over 2211 days (6 years) of experience.

 ### Disclaimer

 This web site is maintained independently by players, and we give a huge thanks to our contributors.
+This site is a work-in-progress and may include incomplete, incorrect, or outdated information.

 ## Contributors